mh2668-droid/Portfolio/Current/autonomous aquatic robot /README.md

 ## Overview
 This project is an ongoing research and development effort focused on building a fully autonomous aquatic robot for managing invasive submerged vegetation.
 The system is being developed as part of the Collective Embodied Intelligence Laboratory at Cornell University.

-The robot is designed as a **self-contained underwater intervention platform**, combining sensing, interaction, and onboard collection to reduce fragmentation and regrowth commonly associated with existing mechanical removal methods.
+The robot is designed as a self-contained underwater intervention platform, combining sensing, interaction, and onboard collection to reduce fragmentation and regrowth commonly associated with existing mechanical removal methods.

 ## Conceptual Design
 <img src="robot.png" width="700"/>